 Organizations should submit requests for co-op students at least one month

 prior to each semester.
 Requests for part-time employees should also be submitted.

-in accordance with their majors, to organizations' needs.
-After an appropriate candidate is selected, the intern and supervisor arrange a schedule.
+in accordance with their majors, based on the organizations' needs.
+After an employer chooses an appropriate candidate, the intern and supervisor arrange a schedule.
 Students are expected to be on site for a minimum of 15 hours per week to earn three credits.
 Students and supervisors arrange mutually convenient schedules and a start date.
 If it is necessary and beneficial, students and organizations may decide on a start date that is prior to the beginning of a semester.

 - Students are required to complete:

 - a statement of academic employment objectives.

 - serve as mentors and assist students in formulating and achieving goals,

 - learn objectives related to the position,

 - allow faculty and cooperative-education staff to visit the student on site,

 - complete two evaluations, sent by Wilkes, of the interns' performance.